yunmoxinghe/wallpaper_plugin/README.md

 ## Example App

-The plugin includes an example app that demonstrates how to use the wallpaper_plugin.
+The plugin includes an example app that demonstrates how to use the device_wallpaper_flutter.
 To run the example app:

 1. Clone the repository
 2. Navigate to the `example` directory